michaelrbock/notes/books/designing-data-intensive-applications-part-2.md

 ## Chapter 6 - Partitioning

-For very large datasets or very high query throughput, replication is not enough: we need to break the data up into *partitions* (kown as *sharding*).
+For very large datasets or very high query throughput, replication is not enough: we need to break the data up into *partitions* (also kown as *sharding*).

 Usually, data belongs to exactly one partition.
 Each partition is a db of its own, though we may support operations that touch multiple partitions at the same time.
 The reason for partitioning is *scalability*: different shards on different nodes, which scales data size and query throughput.
 Queries on single partitions can independently execute and complex queries can be done in parallel.